 - Share a copy of your files with a co-panelist, in case you encounter connectivity or other technical issues during your presentation.

 - Practice using your presentation software, including how to share your screen in Zoom.
 Be aware that you may need to change settings so that Zoom will share your audio as well as your screen.
 See Help with Zoom.

 - It is not required to pre-record your presentation, but some folks prefer doing the hard part in advance, so they can relax and enjoy the live session.
 Pre-recorded presentations can be prepared using PowerPoint or Zoom, and played using “Share Screen” from your device, like any other media file.

-Note: There will be a Volunteer Zoom moderator assigned to each hybrid session.
+Note: There will be a Volunteer Zoom moderator assigned to each fully virtual or hybrid session.
 This person will be able to assist the chair with managing the virtual aspect of the session.

-While many of the same rules apply to managing a virtual session as to an in-person one, hosts and moderators of virtual meetings also have certain technical responsibilities.
+While many of the same rules apply to managing a virtual or hybrid session as to an in-person one, hosts and moderators of virtual or hybrid meetings also have certain technical responsibilities.
 Moreover, chairs of hybrid sessions must be aware of the needs of both remote and in-person presenters and the opportunities for interaction between them.